How to buy BHP Group (BHP) shares in Australia

 BHP Group share dividends

-Recently BHP Group has paid out, on average, around 87.37% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4.6% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), BHP Group shareholders could enjoy a 4.6% return on their shares, in the form of dividend payments.
-In BHP Group's case, that would currently equate to about A$1.56 per share.
+Recently BHP Group has paid out, on average, around 2.04% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 5.54% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), BHP Group shareholders could enjoy a 5.54% return on their shares, in the form of dividend payments.
+In BHP Group's case, that would currently equate to about A$1.7 per share.

 Have BHP Group's shares ever split?

-BHP Group's shares were split on a 2:1 basis on 28 June 2001.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+BHP Group's shares were split on a 1.0697:1 basis on 2 July 2002.
+So if you had owned 1 share the day before the split, the next day you would own 1.0697 shares.
 This wouldn't directly have changed the overall worth of your BHP Group shares – just the quantity.
-However, indirectly, the new 50% lower share price could have impacted the market appetite for BHP Group shares which in turn could have impacted BHP Group's share price.
+However, indirectly, the new 6.5% lower share price could have impacted the market appetite for BHP Group shares which in turn could have impacted BHP Group's share price.

 BHP Group share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while BHP Group's is 0.9147.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while BHP Group's is 0.811.
 This would suggest that BHP Group's shares are less volatile than average (for this exchange).

 BHP Group overview

-BHP Group engages in the natural resources business in Australia, Europe, China, Japan, India, South Korea, rest of Asia, North America, South America, and internationally.
-It operates through Petroleum, Copper, Iron Ore, and Coal segments.
-The company engages in the exploration, development, and production of oil and gas properties; and mining of copper, silver, zinc, molybdenum, uranium, gold, iron ore, and metallurgical and energy coal.
-It is also involved in mining, smelting, and refining of nickel; the provision of towing, freight, marketing and trading, marketing support, finance, administrative, and other services; and potash development activities.
-The company was founded in 1851 and is headquartered in Melbourne, Australia.
+BHP Group Limited operates as a resources company in Australia, Europe, China, Japan, India, South Korea, the rest of Asia, North America, South America, and internationally.
+The company operates through Copper, Iron Ore, and Coal segments.
+It engages in the mining of copper, silver, zinc, molybdenum, uranium, gold, iron ore, and metallurgical and energy coal.
+The company is also involved in mining, smelting, and refining of nickel; and potash development activities.
+In addition, it provides towing, freight, marketing and trading, marketing support, finance, administrative, and other services.
+BHP Group Limited was founded in 1851 and is headquartered in Melbourne, Australia.

 Frequently asked questions